sosnovski/synch/README.md

 defer lock.Close(ctx) // Remember to always close the lock when done
 ```

-### Use a lock and automatically release it after use
+### Try to acquire a lock and execute anonymous function
-This method does the same thing as TryLock but it is convenient to use it together with an anonymous function.
+This method does the same thing as TryLock, but it is convenient to use it together with an anonymous function.
 ```go
 // Wrap some application logic with a lock err := locker.TryLockDo(ctx, "my_lock_id", func(_ context.Context) error {